-'We're Fighting For Our Lives' — Patients Protest Sky-High Insulin Prices
+'We're Fighting For Our Lives': Patients Protest Sky-High Insulin Prices

 She had no appetite and she lost an unusual amount of weight.
 Then after a trip to the emergency room, Lautner, who was 22, was diagnosed with Type 1 diabetes.
 The diagnosis was life changing.

-To start,it meant for the rest of her life she would require insulin injections every day to keep her alive.
+To start, it meant that for the rest of her life she would require insulin injections every day to keep her alive.
 Unlike Type 2 diabetes, which can sometimes be controlled by diet, people with Type 1 diabetes need daily insulin injections to regulate their blood sugar.

 Lautner's diagnosis also meant she was no longer allowed to become a commercial airline pilot in the U.S. — a lifelong dream that she was training for in flight school at the time.